-Apart from QMH, learning also takes place in other public hospitals of the Hospital Authority and private hospitals such as the Hong Kong Sanatorium & Hospital, Gleneagles Hospital Hong Kong, and cross the border at the University of Hong Kong-Shenzhen Hospital.
+Apart from QMH, learning also takes place in other public hospitals of the Hospital Authority and private hospitals such as the Hong Kong Sanatorium & Hospital, Gleneagles Hospital Hong Kong, and the University of Hong Kong-Shenzhen Hospital across the border.
 All these hospitals are the key partners of the Faculty in teaching, training and research under the HKU Health System.
 The University of Hong Kong-Shenzhen Hospital also provides an invaluable platform for our students to receive clinical training and attain a more in-depth understanding of the systems and practices across the border.

-To cater for the special curriculum structure of the MBBS programme, you will first be taken care of by a Preceptor in Year 1 and 2 study, followed by an Enrichment Year Mentor in Year 3 and a clinical teacher as Clinical Academic Adviser when proceeding to Year 4 until graduation.
+To cater for the special curriculum structure of the MBBS programme, you will first be taken care of by a Pre-Clinical Academic Adviser in Year 1 and 2 study, followed by an Enrichment Year Mentor in Year 3 and a clinical teacher as Clinical Academic Adviser when proceeding to Year 4 until graduation.

 Many of these teachers of our Faculty are graduates of our own MBBS programme and experienced clinicians who are passionate in teaching and mentorship of our students.
 They are committed to providing a comfortable environment for you to adapt to the distinct challenges of medical school life.

 Our programme goes well beyond vocational training.
-Your third year of study, which we call the Enrichment Year, will give you an unprecedented opportunity to explore areas of interest to you in either medical or non-medical fields and design your own learning programme in Hong Kong or abroad, and design your own learning program.
-Similarly, in Year 6, after the final examination, the four-week MBBS Elective lets you delve into a medical area of your choice.
+Your third year of study, which we call the Enrichment Year, offers a golden opportunity to explore areas of interest in either medical or non-medical fields and design your own learning programme in Hong Kong or abroad.
+Similarly, after the Fourth Summative Assessment, the 4-week MBBS Elective lets you explore a medical area of your choice.

-Alongside learning that takes place within hospitals, you will gain first-hand experience in a wide variety of community-based settings that involve family physicians, maternal and child health services, hospices and patient support groups.
-This exposure to different arenas of the public health system enables development of a holistic perspective on patient management and understand the importance of judicious use of health care resources and effective integration between primary and secondary care.
+Alongside learning that takes place within hospitals, you will gain first-hand experience in a wide variety of community-based settings involving family physicians, maternal and child health services, hospices and patient support groups.
+This exposure to different arenas of the public health system enables development of a holistic perspective on patient management and a richer understanding of the integration between primary and secondary care.

 Ethical principles and humanitarian values are absolutely essential for doctors to meet the needs and demands of 21st century healthcare.
-You will learn how these principles and values underpin health care practice, as well as your professional and legal obligations, through the medical ethics and medical humanities programmes.
+You will learn how these principles and values underpin healthcare practice, as well as your professional and legal obligations, through the medical ethics and medical humanities programmes.
 They are developed and coordinated by our Medical Ethics and Humanities Unit (MEHU) with the aim of cultivating professional doctors capable of engaging with their patients from a position of awareness of their own humanity.

 HKUMed is at the frontier of global medical research, driven by a strong commitment to improving human health through scientific discovery and advancement in medicine.
-Research requires and enables you to develop intellectual and analytical skills, which can apply across a wide range of situations, and HKU actively encourages its undergraduate to undertake research.
-As a medical student, you will participate in Health Research Projects that lead to output in the format of a scientific journal.
-Your research can be clinic-based or laboratory-based research and it can either be part of a project with Faculty staff members or one that you initiate on your own under the supervision of a teacher during the Enrichment Year/MBBS Elective.
+Research requires and enables you to develop intellectual and analytical skills for a vast array of situations.
+As a medical student, you will have opportunities to participate in research training that leads to output in scientific journals and significant societal impact.
+Your research can be clinic-based or laboratory-based, and it can be either part of a project with Faculty staff members or self-initiated under the supervision of a teacher during the Enrichment Year/MBBS Elective.